flame-engine/flame/tutorials/2_sprite_animations_gestures/README.md

   @override
   void render(Canvas canvas) {
     // Since an animation is basically a list of sprites, to render it, we just need to get its
-    // sprite and render it on our canvas runningRobot
+    // current sprite and render it on our canvas.
+Which frame is the current sprite is updated on the `update` method. runningRobot
         .getSprite()
         .render(canvas, position: runningPosition, size: runningSize);